PaulKinlan/hyperlink/memory-bank/activeContext.md

 ## Current Focus

-The current focus is on the new `audio-link` package.
+The current focus is on the new `ui-links` package.

 ## Recent Changes

+- **`ui-links` package**: Created a new extension that allows users to stream a UI component from a linked page onto the current page.
+- **`ui-links` package**: Uses the `chrome.tabCapture` API to get a `MediaStream` of a target tab.
+- **`ui-links` package**: A background script manages opening the target tab, getting the stream, and sending the stream ID to the content script.
+- **`ui-links` package**: A content script receives the stream and displays it in a floating video element, cropped to the dimensions of the target element.
 - **`audio-link` package**: Created a new extension that allows users to create text fragment links for audio elements.
 - **`audio-link` package**: Uses the Whisper model from Hugging Face, run locally in the browser using ONNX Runtime Web and Transformers.js.
 - **`audio-link` package**: Implemented the `chrome.offscreen` API to run the ML model.